6.4 Prevention, Crisis Intervention, and Risk Management

 2. Assess ideation, intent, plan, means, history, substances, psychosis, and supports.

-3. Consider legal duties such as reporting or protective action.
+3. Consider legal duties such as mandated reporting or duty to protect.

-4. Select the least restrictive safe intervention that fits the risk.
+4. Select the least-restrictive safe intervention proportionate to the risk.

 5. Involve supports and other professionals when appropriate.